AndrewBavuels/Virtual-Environments-with-Anaconda-and-Jupyter/README.md

 - `rm -rf <env_name>`: Removes the virtual environment.
 - `pip install <package_name>`: Installs packages in the virtual environment.

-## 2. When to use Anaconda?

-In data science and machine learning projects when you need libraries like TensorFlow or PyTorch, to simplify your specific configuration and versions.

 [Conda cheat sheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf)

-### Creating virtual environments with Anaconda
+## 2. Creating virtual environments with Anaconda

+**When to use Anaconda?** In data science and machine learning projects when you need libraries like TensorFlow or PyTorch, to simplify your specific configuration and versions.

 ```sh
 andrewbavuels@the-Legionnaire:~/virtual_envs$ conda create --name example